swcarpentry/python-novice-gapminder/episodes/18-style.md

 ## Document This

+Comments are useful for people to understand how the code works, when reading or editing existing code.
+Docstrings are more targeted to the end user of a library of code, and can be accessed using `help`.

 Turn the comment in the following function into a docstring and check that `help` displays it properly.